Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Results:     A = Error code (0=> no error)
 ```

 This function reads sectors directly from a drive.
-Unlike _RDABS, this function is able to read sectors regardless of the filesystem viewed through the drive (FAT12, FAT16 or an unknown filesystem), and even when there is no filesystem at all.
+Unlike `_RDABS`, this function is able to read sectors regardless of the filesystem viewed through the drive (FAT12, FAT16 or an unknown filesystem), and even when there is no filesystem at all.

 The sectors will be read to the current disk transfer address.
 Any disk error will be reported by the system in the usual way.